eugenielm/lextriecon/README.md

 'lextriecon' is a little implementation of a trie that I did for fun and for practicing Python.
 It's used to store words related to a specific subject.
-Each word may have a description.
+Each word may have a description or not.

-Why don't you have a look at the Wikipedia page below if you have no idea what a trie is: https://en.wikipedia.org/wiki/Trie
+Why don't you have a look at the following Wikipedia page if you have no idea what a trie is: https://en.wikipedia.org/wiki/Trie